Riemannian MeanFlow

 for any integral curve $(x_t)_{t \in [0,1]}$ and any $s,t \in [0,1]$. \end{proposition} \end{mdframed}

 \begin{proof}[Proof sketch] Differentiating \cref{eq:characterization_of_avg_vel} with respect to $s$ gives

-where the covariant derivatives appear due to differentiating vector fields along the integral curve at $x_{s}$.
-The right-hand side equals $\nabla^1_{v_s}\log_{x_s} x_t$ by the chain rule for covariant derivatives, where $v_s = \frac{d}{ds}x_s$ is the velocity along the integral curve.
+where covariant derivatives appear due to differentiating vector fields along the integral curve at $x_{s}$.
+The right-hand side equals $\nabla^1_{v_s}\log_{x_s} x_t$ by the covariant chain rule, where $v_s = \frac{d}{ds}x_s$ is the velocity along the curve.
 Rearranging yields \cref{eq:avg_vel_eulerian}.
 See \cref{appx:proof_identities} for the complete proof. \end{proof}

 \begin{mdframed}[style=MyFrame2] \begin{proposition}[Lagrangian RMF] A vector field $u_{s,t}: \M \to T\M$ is the average velocity associated with $v_t$ \textbf{if and only if it} satisfies

 for any integral curve $(x_t)_{t \in [0,1]}$ and any $s,t \in [0,1]$. \end{proposition} \end{mdframed}